Cliopsis krohni Troschel, 1854

 hue.
 A median foot lobe surrounds the retracted feeding apparatus on the underside of its head.

 Cliopsis krohni is a pelagic species that is rarely seen in near-shore waters at night.
 It feeds on pseudothecosomes such as Corolla spectabilis.
 (Wrobel & Mills, 1998)

 Big Island: circumtropical.

-Taxonomic notes: Probably first found in Hawaii off the Kona Coast of the Big Island by Joshua Lambus.
+Taxonomic notes: It was probably first recorded in Hawaii off the Kona Coast of the Big Island by Joshua Lambus on July 11, 2008.
 (Note 1)

-Photo: Joshua Lambus: underside: 3 miles off the Kona
+Photo: Joshua Lambus: ventral view, slightly contracted: 3 miles off the Kona

 Observations and comments: